FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

    * - **WARNING**
      - 060319.1728
      - Cell size must be positive.
-     - Change the feature attribute value in Computational Domain layer or default cell size in the project settings.'
+     - Change the feature attribute value in Computational

+       Domain layer or default cell size in the project settings.

    * - **WARNING**
      - 060319.1729